plusls/oh-my-minecraft-client/README_EN.md

 + Thanks to [voxelmap](https://www.curseforge.com/minecraft/mc-mods/voxelmap) for providing the code of highlight waypoint.
 + Thanks to [Hendrix-Shen](https://github.com/Hendrix-Shen) for providing highlightLavaSource x32 resource pack.
 + Thanks to [SunnySlopes](https://github.com/SunnySlopes) for providing highlightLavaSource x32 resource pack.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.